ehsan5505/webStoreTemplate/README.md

+####Note!
+In order to run in c9 just run it, does not require any modification in the server.js file.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.